 Most retailers will offer good finance plans to make purchasing a hot tub more affordable.
 It’s common to find 0% interest rates for the first six months which can mean a lot when you’re making a considerable investment.

-Arranging a finance plan may allow you a nice upgrade for a more energy efficient tub.
-Which leads into the next major consideration.
+Arranging a finance plan may allow you a nice upgrade for a more energy-efficient tub.
+This leads to the next major consideration.

 Choose energy-efficient models